-5 Alternative Submission Date of Assessment Tasks
+5 Alternative Submission Date of Assessment Tasks.

-If a student is unable to undertake an assessment task due to Australian or NSW Government COVID-19 (Novel Coronavirus) restrictions, this would meet the college's criteria for Illness/Misadventure or Unforeseen Circumstances.
 Students may apply for late submission, extension of an assessment task date or special consideration in the following circumstances:

 5.1 Illness

 If a student is applying for an extension to an assessment task due to illness, and the teacher considers the student to have a valid reason, the principal may decide that an extension of time may be granted or a mark may be awarded based on a substitute task.
 Students must apply for an extension on the day of their return after an illness.